pedrozaalex/Ignis/Ignis.Engine/ARCHITECTURE.md

         3. (Optional) Calls `NotifyChanged()` on ECS signals if using a strict polling mode.
     *   **Draw**:
         1. Calculates Flexbox-style layout (measure/arrange).
-        2. Draws the tree via `SpriteBatch`.
+        2. Draws the tree using the hybrid rendering strategy (see below).

 #### 5.4.
 Module: Ignis.Engine.UI (Rendering Strategy)